-Socio-Economic Classification Works according to the following grid.
+Socio-Economic Classification (SEC) in India Works According to the Following Grid

 The SEC works according to its grid.
 There are eight classified educations and occupations in the urban grid, including: